 This is a significant uptick from the previous two.

 This is a hike, not a walk but I do like a hike with a midpoint at a waterfall.

 First of all waterfalls are cool.
 Secondly, you know you’ve got a place to cool off but not swim.
-It’s not especially safe to swim near waterfalls and you’ll also get a good chafing hiking bike in wet clothes.
+It’s not safe to swim near waterfalls and you’ll also get a good chafing hiking bike in wet clothes.

 The hike itself is about 2.6 miles to the falls and is listed as moderate in difficulty.
 The trail is paved at the trailhead, but the pavement is rough and uneven.
 It does not extend the full length of the trail.

 Bikes and pets are prohibited and children should be closely supervised.
 Strollers and wheelchairs are not suitable for the path, which is often frequented by bears.

 Be sure to read up on the National Parks Services recommendations for what to do when you meet a bear before hiking to Laurel Falls.